What Are 5 Wine Regions That Outperformed the Liv-ex 100 Index?

 What started as a rebellious movement against DOC restrictions in the 1970s has evolved into one of the strongest wine investment categories in the world.
 The Super Tuscans — Sassicaia, Ornellaia, Masseto, and Tignanello — are now as recognizable to collectors as Lafite or Petrus.

-Tuscany’s top wines have carved out a permanent place in the collector world - not as an alternative to Bordeaux or Napa, but as an equal.
+Bottom Line: Tuscany's top wines have carved out a permanent place in the collector world — not as an alternative to Bordeaux or Napa, but as an equal.
+Explore our Italian wine collection for current availability.

 5. Piedmont (Italy)